 ICB offers support to its members who may need help with their dogs, for instance if they are taken ill or unable to look after them.
 The Peace of Mind database is a list of members who are willing to help in these circumstances, perhaps taking a dog in as a temporary measure, looking for a new home for a dog, offering behavioural support to the owners of a rehomed dog or simply co-ordinating transfer to a new home and checking all is well.

-ICB does not discriminate against anyone applying for membership or any members’ clients on grounds of:
+ICB does not discriminate against anyone applying for membership or any members’ clients.